iazimshaikh/encry13/README.md

 # Password Encryption and Decryption

 This Python script allows you to securely store and retrieve passwords for your social media accounts using a custom encryption method based on the ROT13 technique combined with random special characters.
+This program stores your username and password in a file where username is stored normally as a Key and password is stored as a Value which will be encrypted password using ROT13 encryption technique with combination of random characters.
+Give it a try !

 ## Features